BoredDam/quantum-algorithms/README.md

 # Quantum Algorithms

-This repository will contain some algorithms, protocols and experiments related to **quantum computing**.
+This repository will contain some quantum computing related algorithms, protocols and experiments.
+The majority of the code and topics is and will be the result of the UNICT's Computer Science's Course "Quantum Computer Programming", year 2025/2026.

 ### Repo structure